2–6 tablespoons Korean-style red pepper flakes (gochugaru) See notes!

-This will keep for months on end in the fridge and will continue to ferment very slowly, getting more and more flavorful.
+This will keep for months on end in the fridge ( as long as it is submerged in the brine) and will continue to ferment very slowly, getting more and more flavorful.

 To serve it in a bowl as a side dish, scoop out using a slotted spoon, drizzle with sesame oil and toasted sesame seeds, fresh scallions.